Rise of domestic social media in Tibet amid growing Chinese suppression

 Besides putting the families of these political prisoners under surveillance, they are also denied access to subsidies and government jobs.

-Citing the example of Tibetan language rights advocate Tashi Wangchuk, The Taiwan Times further said that he was sentenced to five years for "inciting separatism" in a closed-door trial by Yushu Intermediate People's Court for voicing concerns in an interview with The New York Times.
+Citing the example of Tibetan language rights advocate Tashi Wangchuk, The Taiwan Times further said, "He was sentenced to five years for "inciting separatism" in a closed-door trial by Yushu Intermediate People's Court for voicing concerns in an interview with The New York Times."

 Despite the global outcry, the Chinese court rejected his appeal and also denied him access to his lawyer.